 Mike has published a number of papers in journals and at conferences on contaminated sites remediation, landfill gas mitigation, groundwater contamination and remediation, waste management and landfill design.

-Arthur is a Senior Associate Geotechnical Engineer and Branch Manager of Douglas Partners' Geelong office.
+Arthur is a Senior Associate Geotechnical Engineer and Branch Manager of Douglas Partners Geelong office.
 He holds an MEng degree in Civil Engineering and is a Chartered Engineer (IEAust).
-He has 17 years experience of working on geotechnical and environmental projects in the UK, UAE and Australia.
+He has over 20 years experience in working on geotechnical and environmental projects in the UK, UAE and Australia.

 Since 2010 Arthur has worked on many projects for Douglas Partners.
 These include projects from small scale footing inspections through to planning and running large geotechnical investigations.
 He has prepared factual and interpretive geotechnical reports for many sites in Victoria including residential, commercial, infrastructure and marine projects.

 Arthur's experience includes slope stability assessments, the provision of geotechnical tender and detailed design advice for several infrastructure projects, pavement designs and working platform designs.
-He also has experience with derivation of pile design parameters and capacities, site and earthquake classifications, vibration monitoring, plate load testing, infiltrometer testing and groundwater monitoring.
+He also has experience with derivation of pile design parameters and capacities, site and earthquake classifications, vibration monitoring, plate load testing, solar farm pile load testing, electrical resistivity testing, infiltrometer testing and groundwater monitoring.

 From January 2007 to June 2011, Peter worked within the Geotechnical Division of Douglas Partners before transferring to the Rock Mechanics Division where he resides today.
-Peter was appointed a Project Manager in November 2012 and an Associate in February 2016.
+Peter was appointed a Project Manager in November 2012 and a Senior Associate in February 2022.

 Peter has been involved in a wide variety of projects; from geotechnical investigations, mining works and laboratory testing, to 3D modelling, anchor/retaining wall design and construction project management.
 Some of the major projects that he has worked on include; The Hunter Expressway, The South West Rail Link, Sydney Kingsford Smith Airport, Wynyard Walk, IMAX Darling Harbour Redevelopment, Castle Towers Shopping Centre Redevelopment, Taralga Wind Farm, George Fisher Mine, Eagle Downs Mine and a feasibility study for the Ramu 2 Hydroelectric Scheme in Papua New Guinea.
 His broad range of experience also includes smaller scale inspections, investigations and modelling for residential and commercial developments in and around Sydney, as well as across Australia.